kamblenarasimhulu/amazon-clone/README.md

-A Beginner friendly dynamic web pages with neat and well arranged code with no complexity
+A Beginner friendly dynamic web page with neat and well arranged code with no complexity.